 - Items treated with flame-retardant chemicals,19 which includes a wide variety of baby items, padded furniture, mattresses, and pillows.
 Instead, opt for naturally less flammable materials such as leather, wool, and cotton

 - Fast food and carry out foods, as the wrappers are typically treated with PFCs

 - Microwave popcorn.
 PFOA may not only present in the inner coating of the bag, it also may migrate to the oil from the packaging during heating.
 Instead, use “old-fashioned” stovetop popcorn

-- Non-stick cookware and other treated kitchen utensils.
+- Fluorinated non-stick cookware and other treated kitchen utensils.
 Healthier options include ceramic and enameled cast iron cookware, both of which are durable, easy to clean (even the toughest cooked-on foods can be wiped away after soaking it in warm water), and completely inert, which means they won’t release any harmful chemicals into your home.
 While some will recommend using aluminum, stainless steel, and copper cookware, I don’t for the following reasons:

 Aluminum is a strongly suspected causal factor in Alzheimer’s disease, and stainless steel has alloys containing nickel, chromium, molybdenum, carbon.
 For those with nickel allergies, this may be a particularly important consideration.
 Copper cookware is also not recommended because most copper pans come lined with other metals, creating the same concerns noted above.
 (Copper cookware must be lined due to the possibility of copper poisoning.)

 - Oral-B Glide floss and any other personal care products containing PTFE or “fluoro” or “perfluoro” ingredients.
 The EWG has an excellent database called Skin Deep20 you can peruse to find healthier options